 The Columbia University first-year class of College and Engineering students is chosen from a large and diverse group of applicants.
 In the process of selection, the Committee on Admissions asks questions about each applicant's academic potential, intellectual strength and ability to think independently.
 The Committee also considers the general attitudes and character of the applicant, special abilities and interests, maturity, motivation, curiosity and whether he or she is likely to make productive use of the four years at Columbia.
 In its final selection, Columbia seeks diversity of personalities, achievements and talents, and of economic, social, ethnic, racial and geographic backgrounds.
 Each applicant's academic record is examined, together with reports on personal qualities that have been supplied by the principal, headmaster or counselor and by teachers.
 The student's record of participation in the life of his or her school and community is also important, as is his or her performance on standardized tests.

-Will my chances for admission be affected if I apply for financial aid?
+Are my chances for admission greater if I apply Early Decision?

 Although a larger percentage of the Early Decision applicant pool is admitted than of the Regular Decision pool, that higher acceptance rate reflects the remarkable strength of a self-selected group of applicants.
 A candidate to whom we otherwise would not offer admission is not going to be accepted simply because he or she applied under the Early Decision program.

 We strongly urge you to apply under the Early Decision program if and only if Columbia is your first choice.